bigscotia10/disco-helper/README.md

 ## How it works

 The Sandler Method is a proven sales methodology that helps businesses ask the right questions to uncover critical business issues.
-This app uses the Sandler Method to provide a range of discovery questions that businesses can use to identify their most pressing issues.
+This app uses the Sandler Method to provide a range of sequential discovery questions that businesses can use to identify the root cause of their most pressing issues.

 ## Open Source